ministryofjustice/prison-visits-public/README.md

 If specified it will enable the email validations that use Sendgrid in the `EmailChecker` class.

+#### `EMAIL_DOMAIN`

+This is the email domain used in the generation of email addresses shown on the site (currently only the no-reply address from which to expect bookings).

+On production this must be set to `email.prisonvisits.service.gov.uk`.

 #### `ASSET_HOST` (optional)

 If specified this will configure Rails' `config.asset_host`, resulting in all asset URLs pointing to this host.